Operational Notice · Effective May 31, 2026

 And not when it wears a jersey.

 The sports industry is not an entertainment mechanism.
-It is the fandom extraction architecture — the system that converts tribal loyalty into stadium subsidies, broadcasting monopolies, gambling revenue, and the exploitation of athlete bodies while transferring billions from public treasuries to billionaire owners.
+It is the fandom extraction architecture — the system that converts tribal loyalty into stadium subsidies, broadcasting monopolies, gambling revenue.
+The exploitation of athlete bodies while transferring billions from public treasuries to billionaire owners.

 The sports industry doesn’t fail to entertain.